-44 ORGANIZATIONS were served by an air bridge, including 8 hospitals.

-174 FLIGHTS on the private aircraft were completed for a total of 243 flight hours, moving people and supplies where and when they were needed.
+by an air bridge, including 8 FLIGHTS on the private aircraft have been completed for a total of 243 flight hours, moving people and supplies where and when they are needed.

 391 PASSENGERS including 87 medevacs, 187 medical professionals, 42 civil engineers and logisticians, 26 executives, 34 communications providers, and 15 subject matter experts.